 - Type the name of a domain to search for it, then select the domain.
 You can also add multiple domains.

 - Click OK to confirm your domain selection.

 - Click Save to save your changes to the segment.

 For dialogues, domain-based edit rights are determined by the configuration on the Where tab.
 When a channel is added to a dialogue, the domain to which the channel belongs is added to the list of domains required for edit rights.
 If the dialogue runs on more than one channel, the domain for each channel is assigned to the dialogue.
 A user must have write access to all the assigned domains in order to be able to modify the dialogue.
 If no channel has been assigned to the dialogue, then all users have write access it.
 If a user does not have write access to a dialogue, they can view the properties of the dialogue in read-only mode.

 The domains listed in the "Edit Rights" list for dialogues is read-only.
 Because the edit rights are based on the channel(s) on which the dialogue is running, the rights can change if a channel is added or removed.

 Users can only modify a domain to which they have write access.
-The domain(s) that a user has write access to appear in the Domains section of the Settings > Users page for this user.
+The domain(s) that a user has write access to appear in the Domains section of the individual user's page (via BlueConic Settings > Access Management > Users).